shirshov/laconic/README.md

 ### Reducer

 Reducer is a pure function that receives the current state, a signal, and calculates the new state.
+In most cases the reducer is a big `switch` expression.

 ### Binder